Switch to ADA Accessible Theme

 In Florida, paternity can be established three ways: at birth in the hospital, later on through acknowledgement, or anytime before age 18 by court order.

 Having two parents can be beneficial for a child.
 They get access to their medical history as well as inheritance and other benefits.
 Plus, the mother can get child support, which can be a great financial help.
-Lakeland paternity attorney Darla K. Snead, P.L.
-Attorney at Law can help you with your paternity issues.
+Lakeland paternity attorney Darla K. Snead, P.L. can help you with your paternity issues.
 Contact us today to get started.

 Benefits of Paternity